shyamkkhadka/anrw_path_security_insights/README.md

-# Artifacts of the paper submitted in Applied Networking Research Workshop (ANRW'24)
+# Artifacts of the paper accepted in Applied Networking Research Workshop (ANRW'24)
 Infers possible paths from one AS to another, then gives Route Origin Validation (ROV) status of the overall path.
 Paper: **Assessing the security of Internet paths: A case study of Dutch critical infrastructures**